-Filing a motion asking for the consolidation (beigo) of actions pending between two parties while actions are pending between a third party and either party is permitted, as long as the following requirements are satisfied: (i) the existence of a nexus and commonality between claims sufficient to justify a common judgment (Article 38 of the Code of Civil Procedure (CCP)); and (ii) the handling of claims through similar proceedings or the satisfaction of other objective consolidation requirements (Article 136 of the CCP).
+Filing a motion asking for the consolidation ("heigo") of actions pending between two parties while actions are pending between a third party and either party is allowed as long as the following requirements are satisfied: (i) the existence of a nexus and commonality between claims sufficient to justify a common judgment (Article 38 of the CCP); and (ii) the handling of claims through similar proceedings or the satisfaction of other objective consolidation requirements (Article 136 of the CCP).
 Based on this procedural option, a defendant can initiate proceedings against such third party and then seek to combine the proceedings with the original product liability suit.

-There are time limits for claims against a third party, depending on the type of claim: under the PLA, these are based on tort or breach of contract (see question 5.2).
+There are time limits for claims against a third party depending on the type of claim: under the PLA, based on tort or breach of contract (see question 5.2).